 Florida Education Institute provides an employee assistance program (EAP) as a benefit to all employees regardless of if they opt in to other benefits through the School.
-This service provides referrals and treatment sessions as needed and can connect employees to additional outpatient or inpatient services that could be eligible for coverage through the employee healthcare plan.
-Information about contacting the EAP can be obtained through the Human Resource Department.
+This service provides referrals and treatment

 Biennial Review

 Florida Education Institute conducts a biennial review of its program to determine the effectiveness of the program and implement changes as needed.
 This review also ensures that disciplinary sanctions are uniformly enforced.